An Insightful Hat-Trick

 Despite bumps in the road, one thing is clear, Outsmart’s success is dependent on the continued involvement, valued expertise, and unrivalled resilience of its members.
 We are better together and as we surge into 2018, we should all remember the wise words of Sophie from Talon (my new favourite person in Out of Home): ‘imagine how powerful our voice could be as an industry if we all said the same thing at the same time.’
 With my trade association hat on, these words have never been truer.

 Next up it was Rapport’s turn to bring the Out of Home industry together for what promised to be a very worthwhile session by providing another step on the effectiveness ladder.
 The impressive study that was unveiled was done in collaboration with the IPA and used its databank of over 2000 case studies to quantify the business and brand effects of Out of Home.
 As emphasised at the Mediatel Summit, Out of Home is brilliant at delivering long-term metrics like brand building.
-Rapport’s study how it can be measured at achieving short-term sales activation.
+Rapport’s study highlighted how it can also achieve short-term sales activation.
 Not only does the medium boost market share by one third, but it delivers a significant uplift of 47% in short-term sales by power users (those who invest at least 15% of their budgets in OOH vs. non-users).
-The stats that gave colour to the sessions apt title ‘Standing on the Shoulders of Giants’ were those that highlighted the effect of OOH power-use on other media giants, boosting search by 54% and social media by 20%.
+The stats that gave colour to the session's apt title ‘Standing on the Shoulders of Giants’ were those that highlighted the effect of OOH power-users on other media giants, boosting search by 54% and social media by 20%.